deltachat/deltachat-pages/_posts/2020-03-05-reduced-message-size.md

 *Somehow free wi-fi became one of the main offerings of Cafés and Restaurants.*

-It's easy to forget that many people still pay data plans by the GB - their data traffic is **expensive, limited, and slow.** They all profit from a smaller message size.
-In situations with low bandwidth, this can be the critical difference: is an app usable at all, or does it use too much traffic?
+It's easy to forget that many people still pay data plans by the GB - their data traffic is **expensive, limited, and slow.** They all benefit from a smaller message size.

+But everyone knows situations with low bandwidth, like on a plane wifi, on a train, or in places where many people are online.
+In such moments, this can be the critical difference: is an app usable at all, or does it use too much traffic?

 ## Which Improvements are Saving the Most Traffic?